MicrosoftDocs/winui-api/microsoft.ui.xaml/durationhelper_gethastimespan_1246898764.md

 ## -description

 Returns whether the **TimeSpan** component of a given [Duration](duration.md) holds a non-null value.
+C**This documentation applies to WinUI 2 for UWP** for [WinUI]/windows/apps/winui/winui3/ in the [Windows App SDK]/windows/apps/windows-app-sdk/, see the **[Windows App SDK namespaces]/windows/windows-app-sdk/api/winrt/**.

-C# and Microsoft Visual Basic code should use [Duration.HasTimeSpan](/dotnet/api/windows.ui.xaml.duration.hastimespan?view=dotnet-uwp-10.0&preserve-view=true) instead.
+# and Microsoft Visual Basic code should use [Duration.HasTimeSpan](/dotnet/api/windows.ui.xaml.duration.hastimespan?view=dotnet-uwp-10.0&preserve-view=true) instead.

 ## -parameters